-Beset by internal divisions and seemingly in terminal decline though it was to Germany with a hostile France to its West and an always bellicose Russia to its East the Hapsburg Empire remained vital to its strategic interest.
+Despite being beset by internal divisions and seemingly in terminal decline to Germany with a hostile France to its West and an always bellicose Russia to its East the Hapsburg Empire remained vital to its strategic interest.

-Despite being a distant second in the Crown Prince’s affections, Mary was nonetheless thrilled to have attracted his attention; her family less so, they were ambitious for their daughter and to be associated with the Crown Prince was one thing but to be his whore quite another.
-It did little for her long term marriage prospects.
+Despite being a distant second in the Crown Prince’s affections, Mary was nonetheless thrilled to have attracted his attention.
+Her family less so, they were ambitious no doubt but for their daughter to be the Crown Prince’s whore only to be discarded later did little for her marriage prospects.

-On 29 January 1889, Emperor Franz Joseph and the Empress Elisabeth gave a family dinner that Rudolf, much to their annoyance, absented himself from on the grounds that he intended to leave early the following morning for his Hunting Lodge at Mayerling.
+On 29 January 1889, Emperor Franz Joseph and the Empress Elisabeth gave a family dinner that Rudolf, much to their disgruntlement, absented himself on the grounds that he intended to leave early the following morning for his Hunting Lodge at Mayerling.

-The rumour soon spread that he'd earlier rowed furiously with his father over the neglect of his wife and child and his request for a divorce that simply could not be countenanced and would be rejected out of hand.
+The rumour soon spread that earlier that morning he’d rowed furiously with his father over his affairs, the neglect of his wife and child, and his request for a divorce that was rejected out of hand.

-Not that Rudolf needed an excuse to absent himself from an Imperial Court he loathed that was dominated by a Prime Minister Edouard Taafe who he suspected of undermining him, and was served by courtiers he believed hated him.
+Not that Rudolf needed an excuse to absent himself from an Imperial Court he loathed, that he believed resented his presence, and a Prime Minister Edouard Taafe who he believed was undermining him.

-Unable to persuade him to remain Rudolf left in an ill-temper – but then there was little he did in good grace.
+Unable to persuade him to remain Rudolf left in an ill-temper – there was little he did in good grace.

-When he arrived at the Mayerling the following morning he found Mary was already there waiting for him, though he appeared indifferent to her presence spending a long night drinking with friends before retiring to his bedchamber taking Mary with him.
-He also told his valet Loschek to wake him in good time for the mornings hunting.
+When he arrived at the Mayerling the following morning he found Mary was already there waiting for him, though he appeared indifferent to her presence.

-The following day despite repeatedly banging on the door which was locked from the inside Loschek was unable to elicit a response from the Crown Prince but unwilling to force an entry on his own initiative he instead informed Count Hoyos and it was together they broke down the door to the bedroom where they discovered outlined in the semi-darkness the dead bodies of the Crown Prince and his lover.
+The following day unable to elicit a response from the Crown Prince and unwilling to force an entry on his own initiative Loschek informed Count Hoyos and together they broke down the door to the bedroom where they discovered outlined in the semi-darkness the dead bodies of the Crown Prince and his lover.

-It was not his place he felt to inform the Emperor of the tragic news, that could only be done by the Empress and so he contacted the head of her household Baron Nopsca who in turn contacted her chief lady-in-waiting Countess Ida von Ferenczy upon whom the responsibility would fall.
+It was not his place he felt to inform the Emperor of the tragic news but that it could only be done by the Empress and so he contacted the head of her household Baron Nopsca who in turn contacted her chief lady-in-waiting Countess Ida von Ferenczy upon whom the responsibility would fall.

 By the time she at last summoned up the courage to inform her mistress of what had happened whispers were already being heard of tragic events and there was to be a further delay as Elisabeth broke down in tears at the news and was unable to control her emotions sufficiently to tell the Emperor for some time.

-Seemingly undisturbed by grief the Emperor's overriding concern was securing for his dead son a Christian Catholic funeral.
+Un-distracted by grief his overriding concern seemed to be securing his dead son a Christian Catholic funeral.
 This could not be possible as a suicide and so a special dispensation had to be received on the grounds of his mental derangement at the time.

-But the question of exactly how and why Crown Prince Rudolf and the Baroness Mary Vetsera died at the Mayerling remained a mystery:
+But the question of exactly how and why Crown Prince Rudolf and the Baroness Mary Vetsera died at the Mayerling remains a mystery: